Pond Lighting Ideas: Illuminate Your Water Feature at Night

 Assuming perimeter lights are optional is a mistake.
 Without them, the pond can feel disconnected from the garden.

 Lights placed around the pond or integrated into surrounding trees, shrubs, and pathways create context and dimension.
-Uplighting emphasizes height and texture, while downlighting mimics moonlight for a natural look.
+Uplighting emphasises height and texture, while downlighting mimics moonlight for a natural look.

 Many people overlook accent lights, thinking they are optional.
 Without them, fountains, sculptures, or unusual plants vanish into the night.